Four Forms of Chinese Poetry

 Ge stands for song.
 However, Ge poetry was chanted and usually not accompanied with musical instruments, even though the rhythm is quite musical.
 Everything from simple folk songs to elaborate lyrics are included in the form of Ge.
 Like the Ci poetry, there are certain patterns and expectations for all poetry composed as Ge.
 However, enough freedom remains in the form that it is still popular today.

-In Modern China, poetry has demonstrated the influence of the outside world.
+Modern Chinese poetry demonstrates the influence of the outside world.
 In form, poetry has largely abandoned many of the rigid structures of the dynastic periods.
 Free verse and experimentation are now more the exception than the rule.
 In content, Chinese poets have begun to explore a wider variety of topics.
-One of the biggest challenges in understanding Chinese poetry today is filtering out the Western cultural influences and getting at the heart of what makes Chinese poetry distinct.
+One of the biggest challenges in understanding Chinese poems today is due to the need to filter out the Western cultural influences and getting at the heart of what makes Chinese poetry distinct.